dcoales/Thortiq/docs/architecture/virtualization.md

 - Right-rail affordances (mirror tracker badges, presence indicators) should live in the existing row flex rail so the measurement heuristics account for them without reflow hacks.
 - Never mutate the flattened data structure in-place—always derive from `OutlineSnapshot` inside React memo hooks.
+- When triggering re-measure, prefer event-driven hooks (store subscriptions, search submissions) rather than timers.
+  Cache the virtualiser handle via `onVirtualizerChange`, guard against `null` when virtualization is disabled, and debounce manual calls if you are reacting to high-frequency events.

 ## Debugging Tips
 - Enable the preview gallery (`pnpm preview`) to inspect deep trees and collapsed states without relying on the live